-The Master of Science in Media, Medicine, and Health is a new one-year Harvard Medical School graduate program for those interested in using storytelling to make a difference in health.
+The Master of Science in Media, Medicine, and Health is a new nine-month Harvard Medical School graduate program for those interested in using storytelling to make a difference in health.

 The Master of Science in Media, Medicine, and Health is the only master’s degree program in the United States to offer evidence-based, multidisciplinary storytelling and an arts-driven curriculum focusing on health interventions.
 Students will have expert mentors guide them through using the storytelling medium of their choice (for example, film, creative nonfiction, podcasting, or graphic design) to craft a novel public health intervention.